karmakaze/2013-coding-contest-everyone/README.md

 Repository Notes
 ================
 - The 'master' branch has this updated README.md file and my favourite implementation 'closed-L2' merged in.
+After replacing the regex and using a CharSequence buffer rather than always making String objects for street names runs in ~240ms.

 - The ['submit'](https://github.com/karmakaze/2013-coding-contest/tree/submit) branch is what I actually submitted.
 It uses a large hash table with a 'perfect hash' function (but not a minimal perfect hash).
 The table is implemented with a String[] for the keys using lock-free writes and an AtomicIntegerArray for the values.
 Runtime ~513-540ms on Linux Core i7-3770 3.40GHz